diana-lakatos/nearme-documentation/README.md

   * `ey deploy -e dnme_production -r <X.Y.Z>`
 9. Smoke test on production.
 And breathe...

+## Introducing new tools/gems/frameworks/etc.

+The preference is to use existing tools/gems/frameworks, where possible.
+Check the Gemfile to see what we're already using.

+If you feel a new tool is required, discuss with the team to gain a consensus on the whether it is required, appropriate, and the best choice.

 #### Useful links:
 * [Rollback last deploy](https://github.com/mdyd-dev/desksnearme/wiki/Engine-Yard-Cheat-Sheet#wiki-3)